Turkish leader threatens to impose sanctions, a day after semi-autonomous Iraqi region holds controversial referendum.

 On September 25, voters in the semi-autonomous Kurdish region of northern Iraq voted overwhelmingly to back a split from Baghdad, setting off a regional crisis.

-The United Nations and the US, have also opposed the Kurdish referendum, saying it would distract operations against ISIL, as well as the civil war in Syria.
+The United Nations and the US, have also opposed the Kurdish vote, saying it would distract operations against ISIL, as well as the civil war in Syria.

 In the last week following the Kurdish referendum, Turkey has held joint military exercises with Iraq.
 Separately, Iraq also announced joint military exercises with Iran.

-But so far, there have been no agreement reached on military exercises between Turkey and Iran.
+So far, there has been no agreement reached on military exercises between Turkey and Iran.